bjoern-andres/graph/README.md

 References
 ------------

+- S. Chopra and M. R. Rao.
+The partition problem.
+Mathematical Programming 59(1-3):87-115.
+1993
+- A. V. Goldberg and R. E. Tarjan.
+A new approach to the maximum-flow problem.
+Journal of the ACM 35(4):921-940.
+1988
 - R. E. Tarjan.
 A note on finding the bridges of a graph.
 Information Processing Letters 2(6):160-161.
 1974
 - J. Hopcroft and R. E. Tarjan.
 Efficient algorithms for graph manipulation.
 Communications of the ACM 16(6):372-378.
 1973
+- J. Edmonds and R. M. Karp.
+Theoretical improvements in algorithmic efficiency for network flow problems.
+Journal of the ACM 19(2):248-264.
+1972
 - R. C. Prim.
 Shortest connection networks and some generalizations.
 Bell System Technical Journal 36:1389-1401.
 1957
-- A. V. Goldberg and R. E. Tarjan.
-A new approach to the maximum-flow problem.
-Journal of the ACM 35(4):921-940.
-1988
-- J. Edmonds and R. M. Karp.
-Theoretical improvements in algorithmic efficiency for network flow problems.
-Journal of the ACM 19(2):248-264.
-1972

 License
 ------------